-In this reporting period, no complaints were filed with the Privacy Commissioner, no applications for judicial review were filed with the Federal Court, and no appeals were filed with the Federal Court of Appeal.
+For this reporting period, no complaints were filed with the Privacy Commissioner, no applications for judicial review were filed with the Federal Court, and no appeals were filed with the Federal Court of Appeal.

-In addition, no complaint investigations were carried out by the Office of the Privacy Commissioner or were under way at the end of said reporting period.
+Furthermore, no complaint investigations were carried out by the Office of the Privacy Commissioner or were under way for the 2018-2019 reference period.